 (b) If a borrower has been referred to mediation after the notice of sale was recorded, the sale may not occur until the trustee receives the mediator's certification stating that the mediation has been completed.

-(17) A mediator may charge reasonable fees as authorized by this subsection and by the department.
-Unless the fee is waived or the parties agree otherwise, a foreclosure mediator's fee may not exceed four hundred dollars for preparing, scheduling, and conducting a mediation session lasting between one hour and three hours.
+(17) A mediator may charge reasonable fees as authorized by this subsection or as authorized by the department.
+Unless the fee is waived, the parties agree otherwise, or the department otherwise authorizes, a foreclosure mediator's fee may not exceed four hundred dollars for preparing, scheduling, and conducting a mediation session lasting between one hour and three hours.
 For a mediation session exceeding three hours, the foreclosure mediator may charge a reasonable fee, as authorized by the department.
 The mediator must provide an estimated fee before the mediation, and payment of the mediator's fee must be divided equally between the beneficiary and the borrower.
 The beneficiary and the borrower must tender the loan mediator's fee within thirty calendar days from receipt of the department's letter referring the parties to mediation or pursuant to the mediator's instructions.

 (18) Beginning December 1, 2012, and every year thereafter, the department shall report annually to the legislature on:

 (a) The performance of the program, including the numbers of borrowers who are referred to mediation by a housing counselor or attorney;